 If you have a blog, embed a podcast player on it or include a link to your podcast.
 Appeal to your blog readers to subscribe to it and leave reviews.

 Now you’re ready to begin podcasting.
-At the start of the effort to be perfect when on the microphone, you might get self-conscious and sound robotic.
+At the start of it, when you learn how how to speak to the microphone, you might get a bit too much self-conscious and sound robotic.
 But don’t worry.
 Just relax and be yourself as you record your show.
 With practice, you will sound better and each podcast episode producing will get easier and smoother.

 Remember, people want to connect with the person behind the microphone so feel free.
 Express your emotions if you can as that’s what makes us human.
 Forget about hiding your accent if you have one.
 With time and diligence, you will have listeners begging you for more episodes.